Arbitration court nixes BP's Russia tie-up

 The deal would have handed Rosneft five percent of BP's ordinary voting shares in exchange for approximately 9.5 percent of the Russian company's stock.

-The two firms also agree to jointly search for oil in Rosneft's three licensed blocks in the Arctic -- a 125,000 square kilometre (50 square mile) region said to contain five billion tonnes of oil and 3.0 trillion cubic metres of gas.
+The tie-up would have seen the two firms jointly search for oil in Rosneft's three licensed blocks in the Arctic -- a 125,000 square kilometre (50 square mile) region said to contain five billion tonnes of oil and 3.0 trillion cubic metres of gas.

 Rosneft has been seeking a Western partner to provide it with the know-how and technology to develop the forbidding region and the Kremlin eventually gave the nod to BP -- a company with a long but sometimes troubled history in Russia.

-The agreement was personally blessed by Russia's powerful prime minister Vladimir Putin and hailed by BP as an important part of its expansion plans following the humiliation it suffered during last year's Gulf of Mexico oil spill.
+The agreement was personally blessed by Russia's prime minister and de facto leader Vladimir Putin and hailed by BP as an important part of its expansion plans following the humiliation it suffered during last year's Gulf oil spill.

 But its implementation has been blocked in the courts amid arguments by BP's current Russian joint venture TNK-BP that the Rosneft tie-up violated its own shareholder agreement with the British company.